Brendan Fraser: 2020–present: Career resurgence and critical acclaim

 The film premiered at the Venice International Film Festival in September 2022.
 Fraser spoke on preparing for the role with The New York Times stating, "The Obesity Action Coalition gave me access to many people, so I could ask them their story on Zoom calls.
 I talked to maybe eight or 10 people — some bedridden, some perfectly mobile."
-Fraser's performance was highly praised and the film received a six-minute standing ovation at the festival and subsequently won him an Oscar for Best Actor.
-He became the first Canadian to win the best actor award.
+Fraser's performance was highly praised and the film received a six-minute standing ovation at the festival and subsequently won him an Oscar for Best Actor, making him the first Canadian to win in this category.

 In August of the same year, Fraser was announced as part of the cast of Martin Scorsese's film Killers of the Flower Moon, as well as Max Barbakow's comedy film Brothers.
 In October 2021, Fraser was cast to portray the villain Firefly in the superhero film Batgirl, set in the DC Extended Universe; the release of the film was canceled in August 2022 after a change in Warner Bros. studio priorities.

 Fraser lent his voice to the audiodrama The Downloaded, written by Robert J. Sawyer, which was released in Autumn of 2023 as an Audible-exclusive audiobook.
 In December 2023, Fraser was a guest narrator at Disney's Candlelight Processional at Walt Disney World.
 In July 2024, it was announced that Fraser would star as Dwight D. Eisenhower in Pressure.

 In November 2025, it was reported that Fraser would be reprising his role as Rick O'Connell in a fourth film in The Mummy series.